 - Drugs can change how the brain works.

-- These brain changes can last for a long time.
+- The brain changes can last for a long time.

-- They can cause problems like mood swings, memory loss, even trouble thinking and making decisions.
+- The changes can cause problems with a person’s behavior.
+People with a drug addiction might be moody, have memory loss, or even have trouble thinking and making decisions.